jraslab/jraslab.github.io/_pages/join.md

 Future openings for research tech positions will be posted here.

 ## Undergraduate students
-Please check back later in winter quarter 2022.
-Future openings will be posted here and in the [URP database](https://www.washington.edu/undergradresearch/students/find/).
+Openings for undergraduate researchers will be posted in the [URP database](https://www.washington.edu/undergradresearch/students/find/).